-Scientists discover 'needle in a haystack' for muscular dystrophy patientsJanuary 22nd, 2013 in Medical research /
+Scientists discover 'needle in a haystack' for muscular dystrophy patientsJanuary 22, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—Muscular dystrophy is caused by the largest human gene, a complex chemical leviathan that has confounded scientists for decades.
 Research conducted at the University of Missouri and described this month in the Proceedings of the National Academy of Sciences has identified significant sections of the gene that could provide hope to young patients and families.

 MU scientists Dongsheng Duan, PhD, and Yi Lai, PhD, identified a sequence in the dystrophin gene that is essential for helping muscle tissues function, a breakthrough discovery that could lead to treatments for the deadly hereditary disease.
 The MU researchers "found the proverbial needle in a haystack," according to Scott Harper, PhD, a muscular dystrophy expert at The Ohio State University who is not involved in the study.

 Duchenne muscular dystrophy (DMD), predominantly affecting males, is the most common type of muscular dystrophy.
 Children with DMD face a future of rapidly weakening muscles, which usually leads to death by respiratory or cardiac failure before their 30th birthday.